daos-stack/daos/docs/release/support_matrix_v2_2.md

 The only exception to this recommendation is the mix of single-port and dual-port adapters of the same generation, where only one of the ports of the dual-port adapter(s) is used by DAOS.

+For InfiniBand fabrics, DAOS 2.2 also includes a Technology Preview of [UCX](https://openucx.org/) fabric support, that can be used as an alternative to libfabric.
+Note that UCX is not yet fully validated on DAOS 2.2, and should not be used in production environments.

+!!! note
+    The MLNX\_OFED 5.6-1 release is not yet supported in conjunction with UCX, due to a known issue with the UCX 1.13 version in MLNX\_OFED 5.6-1.

 ## DAOS Scaling